BU-NU-CLOUD-F19/Interoperable_Container_Runtime/README.md

 * Do not disable default seccomp profile
 * Do not docker exec commands with privileged option
 * Do not docker exec commands with user option
-* Confirm cgroup usage
+* **Confirm cgroup usage**
 * Restrict container from acquiring additional privileges
 * Check container health at runtime
 * Ensure docker commands always get the latest version of the image
-* Use PIDs cgroup limit
+* **Use PIDs cgroup limit**
 * Do not use Docker's default bridge docker0
 * Do not share the host's user namespaces
 * Do not mount the Docker socket inside any containers

 We have an additional stretch goal to implement checks on Container Images and Build Files from the same CIS Docker 1.13.0 Benchmark document.
-These checks are specified on pp 105-125 of the Doucmentation, and consist of the following:
+The checks will only be implemented in Docker in CRI-O at present due to the linkages between container and image file in containerd requiring additional investigation.
+These checks are specified on pp 105-125 of the Doucmentation, and consist of the following (Bold: full implementation; Italics: partial impelementation):

-* Create a user for the container
+* **Create a user for the container**
-* Use trusted base images for containers
+* **Use trusted base images for containers**
 * Do not install unnecessary packages in the container
 * Scan and rebuild the images to include security patches
-* Enable Content trust for Docker
+* *Enable Content trust for Docker*
-* Add HEALTHCHECK instruction to the container image
+* *Add HEALTHCHECK instruction to the container image*
 * Do not use update instructions alone in the Dockerfile
 * Remove setuid and setgid permissions in the images
-* Use COPY instead of ADD in Dockerfile
+* **Use COPY instead of ADD in Dockerfile**
 * Do not store secrets in Dockerfiles
 * Install verified packages only